 Even at first glance, these goggles look rugged and hardcore.
 They’re designed to be worn in the open water and not in pools, so they’re made to withstand a bit of a beating.

-The Plexisol lenses are oversized and also shaped somewhat unusually, with a bit of a triangular shape to them.
-While this may create a wider scope of vision for some, others may find that the shape doesn’t mold to their face quite as well as regular shaped ones.
+The oversized Plexisol lenses feature an unusual triangular shape.
+While this may create a wider scope of vision for some, others may find that the shape doesn’t mold to their face quite as well as regularly shaped ones.

 On the plus side, the lenses use their patented curved lens technology to keep your vision as sparklingly clear as possible, and are also anti-fog to keep them from misting up when you need them to remain clean.